Counselling

 FAQs

-• At Fine Balance Counselling, I specialize in supporting helping professionals—including first responders, healthcare providers, therapists, teachers, and social workers—who carry the weight of caring for others.
+• I specialize in supporting helping professionals—including first responders, healthcare providers, therapists, teachers, and social workers—who carry the weight of caring for others.
 I also work with individuals navigating anxiety, depression, trauma, and life transitions, offering a safe and compassionate space to process experiences and build resilience.

 • Court-Mandated Therapy